-Currently, over 1.8 million hectares are protected by easements held and enforced by the U.S. Government.131
+Currently, over 2.2 million hectares are protected by easements held and enforced by the U.S. Government.
+152

-The Environmental Quality Incentives Program (EQIP) provides funding to farmers to adopt conservation practices like nutrient management, conservation tillage, cover crops, and field-edge filter strips.
-From 2009 through 2020, more than \$17.4 billion U.S. dollars have been spent in EQIP to design and implement conservation practices nationwide on over 56.2 million hectares.
-132
+The Environmental Quality Incentives Program (EQIP) provides funding to farmers to adopt conservation practices like nutrient management, conservation tillage, cover crops and field-edge filter strips.
+From 2018 through 2023, more than 7.1 billion U.S. dollars have been spent in EQIP in the 29 soy-producing states to design and implement conservation practices.
+153